 How to Redirect Attachments with Rank Math?

 Enable the Redirect Attachments option and then click the Save Changes button at the bottom of the page.
-Now you can check the attachment pages if it is being redirected to the post or page where they belong to.
+Now you can check the attachment pages if they are redirected to the post or page they belong to.
 You can also redirect your attachment pages directly to the media URLs by following this tutorial.

 And, that’s it.
-We hope the tutorial was helpful in redirecting attachments.
+We hope the article helped you make a decision on redirecting attachments.
 If you still have absolutely any questions, please feel free to reach our support team directly from here, and we’re always here to help.